2025-09-05

 "Everyone" does not mean everyone in the world.
 This is limited to your network.
 Full Control (see illustration below) seems to be a requirement to update files.
 Peer-to-Peer network sharing in Windows has always been a little wonky.

-Although the Share is built, Windows picked the sharename, based on the folder name and if the folder name had spaces, it will cause troubles later.
+Although the Share is built, Windows picked the sharename, based on the folder name and if the folder name had spaces, it causes troubles later.

 There can be as many "named shares" on a computer as desired.
 You can share USB drives, D: drives, CD drives, or individual folders.
 I typically name my shares "data".
 It could be called "myData", "theSharedDrive", "TaxFiles", etc..